juergenpabel/circuitpython-peckus/README.md

 3. Always encrypting/decrypting data upon unlocking/relocking introduces an additional risk for failure (filesystem integrity, ...)
 What PECKUS does is to restrict access to the stored file(s) by means of verification steps regarding user presence (make sure to follow the steps detailed in the security warning in the 'User journey' section above).

-Security assumptions/limits:
+## Security assumptions/limits
-1. When storing your precious data (key files?) on a PECKUS device, you have wheighted the risks and benefits - the (new) risk of losing the device or having it stolen (vs. the same but for your computer), the risk of the device not working anymore (store a backup copy of your data somewhere safe!) and also: if you're using the Bluetooth-feature (you really should, otherwise anyone in possesion of the stick can unlock it): what if your bonded device (smartphone?) is lost/stolen - or even if by "fat-fingering" the BluetoothLE bonding is reset)?
+1. When storing your precious data (key files?) on a PECKUS device, you have wheighted the risks and benefits - the (new) risk of losing the device or having it stolen (vs. the same but for your computer), the risk of the device not working anymore (store a backup copy of your data somewhere safe!) and also: if you're using the Bluetooth-feature (you really should, otherwise anyone in possesion of the stick can unlock it): what if your bonded device (smartphone?) is lost/stolen - or even if by "fat-fingering" the BluetoothLE bonding is reset?
-2. You aren't looking to protect your data from resourceful/capable attackers - the probably easiest way to get your data is to unsolder the microcontroller (and thus the NVM) and than extract the NVM data.
+2. You aren't looking to protect your data from resourceful/capable attackers (under the assumption that you adhered to the steps in the security warning above), there two ways to get your data:
+  1. to flash (if bootloader flash mode is user-accessible) another firmware that doesn't erase the NVM upon flashing and than extracts its data upon execution
+  2. to unsolder the microcontroller (and thus the NVM) and than extract the NVM data
-3. You (or in the context of a club/organisation/company: other people) are not side-stepping this "solution" by copying the contained files off of PECKUS onto the computer - this can't be prevented (by concept/design) and thus, it must be in the interest of the user to actually go through the (albeit small) hassle of using this "solution".
+3. You (or in the context of a club/organisation/company: other people) are not side-stepping this "solution" by copying the contained files off of PECKUS onto the computer - this can't be prevented (by concept/design) and thus, it must be in the interest of the user to actually go through the (albeit small) hassle of using PECKUS.

-Security goals (constrained by the aforementioned assumptions/limits):
+## Security goals (constrained by the aforementioned assumptions/limits)
 1. Prevent access to the payload (files) stored in PECKUS, unless the configured unlocking steps are successfully completed.
 2. Enforcement of re-locking criteria when PECKUS is unlocked.
 3. Prevent modifications of the application, its configuration or the contained payload (files) after deployment has completed.

 # Developer guidance
 TODO (probably something for the wiki)